Roman Kingdom

-Little is certain about the kingdom's history as no records and few inscriptions from the time of the kings survive.
+Little is certain about the kingdom's history as no records and few inscriptions from the time of the kings have survived.
 The accounts of this period written during the Republic and the Empire are thought largely to be based on oral tradition.

 Origin

 The site of the founding of the Roman Kingdom (and eventual Republic and Empire) included a ford where one could cross the river Tiber in central Italy.
 The Palatine Hill and hills surrounding it provided easily defensible positions in the wide fertile plain surrounding them.
 Each of these features contributed to the success of the city.

-The traditional version of Roman history, which has come down to us principally through Livy (64 or 59 BC – AD 12 or 17), Plutarch (46–120), and Dionysius of Halicarnassus (c.
+The traditional version of Roman history, which has come down principally through Livy (64 or 59 BC – AD 12 or 17), Plutarch (46–120), and Dionysius of Halicarnassus (c.
 60 BC – after 7 BC), recounts that a series of seven kings ruled the settlement in Rome's first centuries.
 The traditional chronology, as codified by Varro (116 BC – 27 BC) and Fabius Pictor (c.
 270 – c.
 200 BC), allows 243 years for their combined reigns, an average of almost 35 years.
 Since the work of Barthold Georg Niebuhr, modern scholarship has generally discounted this schema.
 The Gauls destroyed many of Rome's historical records when they sacked the city after the Battle of the Allia in 390 BC (according to Varro; according to Polybius, the battle occurred in 387–6), and what remained eventually fell prey to time or to theft.
 With no contemporary records of the kingdom surviving, all accounts of the Roman kings must be carefully questioned.

 Monarchy

-The kings (excluding Romulus, who, according to legend, held office by virtue of being the city's founder), were all elected by the people of Rome to serve for life, with none of the kings relying on military force to gain or keep the throne.
+The kings following Romulus, the city's founder, were elected by the people of Rome to serve for life, and did not rely upon military force to gain or keep the throne.
+The only king to break fully with this tradition was Lucius Tarquinius Superbus, the final king, who according to tradition seized power from his predecessor and ruled as a tyrant.

+In reality, most kings of Rome seem to have been leaders of armed bands who through persuasion or force acquired the support of the Roman aristocracy.
+The kings were not necessarily of Roman or Latin origin.
+Arnaldo Momigliano writes, "There was probably only a thin dividing line between the band chief called in to help an existing rex [king] and a band chief called in to replace him and therefore to rule in his stead."

 The insignia of the kings of Rome were twelve lictors (attendants or servants) wielding the symbolic fasces bearing axes, the right to sit upon a curule seat, the purple toga picta, red shoes, and a white diadem around the head.
 Of all these insignia, the most important was the purple toga picta.